-Main entry and exit for all personnel is through UH room the vivarium if they visited another animal facility prior to arriving at vivarium.
+Main entry and exit for all personnel is through UH room and the person of allowed entry into the vivarium if they visited another animal facility prior to arriving at vivarium.
 For individuals with rodent or rabbit pets at home, it is highly recommended that they not handle the pets prior to entry into the vivarium.
-If handling is necessary, showering, washing your hair, and changing your dothes are required prior to entry.
+If handling is necessary, showering, washing your hair, and changing your clothes are required prior to entry. • All personnel must enter through the locker rooms (UH room men's and UH room men's).

-- All personnel must enter through the locker rooms (UH room men's). - Investigators must don a lab coat or dedicated vivarium scrubs, which do not leave the vivarium, and shoe covers over closed-toed shoes before entering the vivarium.
-AVS staff must don scrubs, dedicated, closed-toed shoes. - Those handling animals must wear gloves.
+Investigators must don a lab coat or dedicated vivarium scrubs, which do not leave the vivarium, and shoe covers over closed-toed shoes before entering the vivarium.
+AVS staff must don scrubs, dedicated, closed-toed shoes.

+Those handling animals must wear gloves.
 Those working with sterile housed animals or performing aseptic procedures must also wear hair bonnets and surgical masks.

-(If approved to reenter suite one after having worked in other areas of the vivarium, don new shoe covers at the suite one entry door)
+(\\If approved to reenter suite one after having worked in other areas of the vivarium, don new shoe covers at the suite one entry door\\)

-- AVS staff will doff scrubs and change to street clothes when leaving the Research Building.
-No lab coats or scrubs are to be worn in the Medical Education Building. - Additional PPE or modified traffic flow patterns will be required for special activities and are protocol dependent.
+• AVS staff will doff scrubs and change to street clothes when leaving the Research Building.
+No lab coats or scrubs are to be worn in the Medical Education Building.

+Additional PPE or modified traffic flow patterns will be required for special activities and are protocol dependent.